 \begin{proof} We have already showed the correctness and the communication cost.
 The only things left are the space and processing time per item.
-The processing time per item is essentially the same as that in the general AMS-sampling (up to a constant factor), thus is amortized $O(\kappa) = \tilde{O}(\eps^{-2})$ time per item (recall that $\kappa = O(\eps^{-2} \log \delta^{-1} \log m)$).
-For space, the extra space usage introduced by \EstP\ is dominated by $\kappa \cdot \log m = \tilde{O}(\eps^{-2})$ (\CM\ is the dominating part). \end{proof}
+The processing time and space usage are dominated by those used to track $(S_0, \hat{R}_0, S_1, \hat{R}_1)$'s.
+So the bounds given in Lemma \ref{lem:entropy-1} also hold.